 - And double-check your My Disney Experience account to make sure all the reservations show up.
 They will show up in the app for anyone you included in your party on the first screen.

 Note: We did experience a glitch involving guests that had both a Disney Package and a Disney Annual Pass on their accounts.
 This is a tactic we personally use to take advantage of package offers like Free Dining.
 If you are in this same situation, you may hit some barriers when attempting to reserve your park pass.
-Simply reach out to Disney via chat or email, so they can separate your account tickets and allow you to make the reservation.
+If you have this issue, simply reach out to Disney via chat or email, so they can separate your account tickets and allow you to make the reservation.

 Disney Park Pass Reservations